coverclock/com-diag-hazer/LOCATIONS.md

 # Locations

-All datums are WGS84 unless noted otherwise.
+The latitudes and longitudes below are based on various datums, which may not be specified.

 ## Meade's Ranch, Kansas

-Meade's Ranch, a private property in Kansas, is the Geodetic Center of North America (1901)
+Meade's Ranch, a private property in Kansas, contains the Geodetic Center of the contiguous forty-eight states of the United States.

 39°13’26.71220″N, 98°32’31.74540″W (2012)